Ranish Lab Overview

 The Ranish Lab also is developing new mass spectrometry based approaches to systematically detect and quantify targeted proteins such as components of transcription complexes.
 By providing an in-depth understanding of how genes are turned on and off, the research will provide essential information in determining how cells function.
 Understanding these processes also will make it possible to reprogram the behavior of cells when the dysregulation of gene expression results in disease.

 A particular innovation Ranish and his colleagues have developed is an approach to map the architecture of macromolecular complexes using mass spectrometry.
 They have developed reagents that form links between parts of a macromolecular complex that are in close proximity.
-Using powerful new software developed for this research, they use this information to piece together a model of the complex’s overall architecture.
+Using Nexus, a powerful new software developed for this research, they use this information to piece together a model of the complex’s overall architecture.
 This information can then be used to develop strategies to control the activity of the complexes in desired ways.
+View references that use Nexus.

 Research Focus I